Boehringer-Ingelheim/BPrinStratTTE/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# BPrinStratTTE
+# BPrinStratTTE: Bayesian Principal Stratification for Time-to-Event Endpoints to Explore Immunogenicity Effects

 <!-- badges: start -->

 [![](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Bayesian principal stratification for time-to-event endpoints to explore immunogenicity effects in clinical trials of biologics.
+Functions to fit Bayesian principal stratification models for time-to-event endpoints to explore immunogenicity effects in clinical trials of biological therapies.

 ## Scope

 - The package contains functions to fit Bayesian principal stratification models and to perform clinical trial simulations to determine operating characteristics for given scenarios.
-- Two-arm clinical trials of biologics are considered
+- Two-arm clinical trials of biological therapies are considered
   - with an intercurrent event (determining the principal stratum of interest) that can only occur in the treated arm (such as the development of antidrug antibodies), and